We are currently updating this page. In the meantime, please direct all book related queries to Professor Karen Rosenberg. krr@udel.edu

 Donna L. Hart and Robert W. Sussman

-Man the Hunted: Primates, Predators and Human Evolution.
+Man the Hunted: Primates, Predators and Human Evolution

 Westview Press (Perseus Book Group).
 2005.